 While you do deep breathing, use a picture in your mind and a word or phrase to help you feel more relaxed.

 - Breathe in.
 As you do that, imagine that the air is filled with a sense of peace and calm.
 Try to feel it throughout your body.

 - Breathe out.
 While you’re doing it, imagine that the air leaves with your stress and tension.

 - Now use a word or phrase with your breath.
 As you breathe in, say in your mind, “I breathe in peace and calm.”

 - As you breathe out, say in your mind, “I breathe out stress and tension.”

 - Continue for 10 to 20 minutes.

-The main aim of this therapy is to restrain mind from desire for unpleasant objects.
-As per Ayurveda, mental stress caused due to grief, anger, sorrow, jealousy or greed should be responded by inducing opposite practices to neutralize the cause.
+The main aim of this therapy is to restrain the mind from the desire for unpleasant objects.
+As per Ayurveda, mental stress caused due to grief, anger, sorrow, jealousy or greed should be responded to by inducing opposite practices to neutralize the cause.
 Psychotherapy includes assurance, replacement of emotions, regulation of thought process, re-framing of ideas, correction of objectives and ideals, proper guidance and advice for taking right decisions, and proper control of patience.

 Daily regimen (dinacharya)